bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 As we briefly covered in the previous chapter, the `SELECT` statement allows us to retrieve data from a specific database.

+It corresponds to the projection operation of Relational Algebra.

 You can use `SELECT` to get all of your users or a list of users that match a certain criteria.

 Before we dive into the `SELECT` statement let's quickly create a database: